• About

 • Angie Bain, Researcher, Union of British Columbia Indian Chiefs; Director, Heritage BC

-• Sharanjit Kaur Sandhra: PhD Candidate, History, UBC; Co-Curator, Sikh Heritage Museum, National Historic Site Gur Sikh Temple
+• Sharanjit Kaur Sandhra, PhD, History, UBC; Co-Curator, Sikh Heritage Museum, National Historic Site Gur Sikh Temple

 Heritage BC also thanks BC Museums Association for its support and advice.